-In spite of all of the efforts made by the university in recent years, if you have small children it is still sensible to have a sling or carrier with you at all times, so you can leave your buggy or pram somewhere if necessary.
+In spite of all of the efforts made by the university in recent years, if you have small children it is still practical to have a sling or carrier with you at all times, so you can leave your buggy or pram somewhere if necessary.
+In modern buildings as the Mensa Ulme, the wall sockets are already built secured, so no extra safety would be needed.